-If you find yourself facing pain during your ultramarathon training, listen to your body and take needed rest.
+If you find yourself facing pain any time throughout your ultramarathon training plan, listen to your body and take needed rest.
 With a sharp or stabbing pain, you should probably take a few days off and, if it doesn’t go away, consult a healthcare professional.
 When facing a dull ache, like a tight muscle or general soreness, try working through it with foam rolling and gentle stretching.

 Sometimes the best motivation is hearing advice from people who have already accomplished what you aspire to.
 Here are racing and training tips for new ultramarathoners from three elite ultrarunners.